Clemapfel/Mousetrap.jl/README.md

 ## Documentation

 Documentation is available [here](https://clemens-cords.com/mousetrap).
-This includes a tutorial on how to get started using mousetrap, a user manual introducing users to mousetrap and GUI programming in general, as well as an index of all classes, enums, and functions.
+This includes a tutorial on how to get started using mousetrap, a manual introducing users to mousetrap and GUI programming in general, as well as an index of all classes, enums, and functions.

 ---